day8/office-js-event-handler-memory-leak/README.md

 15. Click the 'Run' button repeatedly.
 16. Observe the memory usage for Excel continuing to climb each time Run is clicked.
 ![office-js 2020-03-20 13-44](https://user-images.githubusercontent.com/350450/77129910-a309a100-6aba-11ea-91b5-99abb5d4276f.gif)
+17. After clicking the button LOTS of times, notice how memory is just contnuing to rise unbounded
+18. Leave the app alone for 20 mins and notice that at some point the used memory returns to normal